laavanyebahl/Autonomous-driving-using-deep-learning-simulation/report.md

 #### 4. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model parameters are tuned as following.
+The Adam optimizer is used, the rate is set with default value.
+Keras's Generator was used to feed batch data as an when required, so that all data does not have to be stored in the Memory.

+epochs = 15
+batch_size = 32
+loss = mse

 #### 5. Creation of the Training Set & Training Process

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of folowing data:

+* two or three laps of center lane driving
+* one lap of recovery driving from the sides
+* one lap focusing on driving smoothly around curves

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: